 The scenic cable car ride has red, yellow, blue and green cabins.
 If you are a thrill-seeker, take the green cabin with the transparent floor.

 But no matter which cabin you choose, enjoy the 10-minute scenic ride where you will see Sun Moon Lake from a bird’s eye view and the lush mountainous region.

 The cost of the ropeway is NT$300.
 But if you purchase a ticket for the FACV for NT$850, it includes the ticket for the ropeway.

 As for the cultural village itself, it does have an “aboriginal village,” but the park is mostly an amusement park with European castles and garden replicas.
 If you enjoy roller coasters and other thrilling rides at amusement parks, you might want to check out FACV.

 8. Return to Shuishe Pier via the ferry

-Take the ropeway back down and walk back to Ita Thao Pier and wait for the next ferry boat back to Shuishe Pier.
+Take the ropeway down, walk back to Ita Thao Pier, and wait for the next ferry boat back to Shuishe Pier.

 And this marks the end of the second day of your Sun Moon Lake itinerary.